wohaco/despace/venus.md

    1. **[Venera‑4](venera_4.md)** (1967.06.12).
 1st Venusian atmo chemical analysis: primarily CO₂ with a few percent of N & ≤ 1 % of O & H₂O vapors (CO₂ 90 ‑ 93 %, O 0.4 ‑ 0.8 %, N 7 %, H₂O 0.1 ‑ 1.6 %).
 The outer atmo layer contained very little H & no atomic O.
    1. **[Venera‑5](venera_5_6.md)** (1969.01.05), **[Venera‑6](venera_5_6.md)** (1969.01.10).
 Confirmed CO₂ composition of the atmo: CO₂ 97 %, N 2 %.
 A sensor with a sensitivity limit of 0.1 % of O could not detect anything.
    1. **[Venera‑7](venera_7.md)** (1970.08.17).
 Measured the atmo is CO₂ 97 %.
    1. **[Venera‑8](venera_8.md)** (1972.03.27).
-The atmo: CO₂ 97 %, N 2 %, H₂O 0.9 % & less than 0.15 % O. The ammonia test: positive result of 0.1 ‑ 0.01 % at H = 44 ‑ 32 km, which was due to H₂SO₄, which also gave a positive reaction to the indicator.
+The atmo: CO₂ 97 %, N 2 %, H₂O 0.9 % & less than 0.15 % O. The ammonia test: positive result of 0.1 ‑ 0.01 % at H = 44 ‑ 32 ㎞, which was due to H₂SO₄, which also gave a positive reaction to the indicator.
 1st pointed out the possibility of the H₂SO₄ presence.
 This explained why the clouds were so waterless but could still form droplets.
    1. **[Mariner‑10](mariner_10.md)** (1973.11.04).
 Revealed the composition of Venus’ atmo.
    1. **[Venera‑9](venera_9_10.md)** (1975.06.08), **[Venera‑10](venera_9_10.md)** (1975.06.14).
 Analyzed the chemical & isotopic composition of the atmo.
    1. **[Pioneer‑Venus‑1](pioneer_venus_1.md)** (1978.05.20).
 Determined the composition of the upper atmo.
    1. **[Pioneer‑Venus‑2](pioneer_venus_2.md)** (1978.08.08).
 Studied the structure & composition of the atmo down to the surface, the nature & composition of the clouds, the radiation field & energy exchange in the lower atmo, & local information on atmo circulation patterns.
    1. **[Venera‑11](venera_11_12.md)** (1978.09.09), **[Venera‑12](venera_11_12.md)** (1978.09.14).
 Accurate elemental measurements: the chemical & isotopic composition.
    1. **[Venera‑13](venera_13_14.md)** (1981.10.30), **[Venera‑14](venera_13_14.md)** (1981.11.04).
 Atmo composition: CO₂ 97 %, molecular H 4.0 ± 0.3 %, noble gases (Ar, Ne, Kr, Xe), H₂O 0.2 %.
-Showed an increased neon content at H = 26 ‑ 0 km.
+Showed an increased neon content at H = 26 ‑ 0 ㎞.
 The ratio of 40Ar/36Ar is 4 times lower than the Earth ones.
 Recorded several new & refined contents of previously detected atmo gas constituents.

    1. **[Venera‑15](venera_15_16.md)** (1983.06.02), **[Venera‑16](venera_15_16.md)** (1983.06.07).
 CO₂, H₂O, SO₂ & H₂SO₄ aerosols were well distinguished on the IR.
    1. **[Magellan](magellan.md)** (1989.05.04).
 Measured the composition of the upper atmo.